 EXP a key design partner for Hurontario LRT in Mississauga and Brampton

-It has been a year of long-awaited transportation infrastructure modernization initiatives across North America.
-Cities have demanded robust transit systems to power people and communities, alleviate congestion and drive economic growth, and EXP teams are on board to drive the success of these transportation projects.
-From architecture to engineering and design, we’ve called “all aboard” to our experts and we’re pushing innovative and sustainable solutions to meet transit’s toughest challenges.
+Last year’s transportation climate was defined by long-awaited infrastructure modernization initiatives across North America.
+Cities demanded robust transit systems to power people and communities, alleviate congestion and drive economic growth, and EXP teams came on board to drive the success of these transportation projects.
+From architecture to engineering and design, we’ve called “all aboard” to our experts and pushed innovative and sustainable solutions to meet transit’s toughest challenges.

 Montreal’s metro has been moving Montrealers for over 50 years.
 The need for fast and reliable public transit continues to grow, and so does the network.
 The STM’s blue line extension project – the largest to be launched in recent years – will significantly grow the network, and EXP is very excited to provide engineering services for this major project.
 The new section of the blue line, which should welcome its first commuters in 2026, will include 3.6 miles (5.8 kilometers) of tunnel, five new metro stations, two new bus terminals, a park-and-ride lot and several auxiliary buildings.

 EXP is pushing ahead on two major rail networks set to eliminate long commutes and heavy traffic.
 The Hurontario Light Rail Transit and the Davenport Diamond Grade Separation projects look to alleviate some of this pain and enhance mobility for communities.